 Funders, researchers, and research users recognize the importance of knowledge translation to address the gap between discovery and implementation.
 Integrated knowledge translation (IKT) is a co-production approach that aims to ensure research is translated into practice by engaging research users as partners throughout the research process.
 This approach aligns with the spinal cord injury (SCI) community’s calls for there to be “nothing about us, without us”.

-Our vision is to co-create guidelines to help the SCI Research System adopt this co-production approach to foster meaningful engagement in research, support quality research partnerships, and close the gap between research and practice.
+Our vision is to support the transformation of the SCI Research System to adopt this co-production approach to foster meaningful engagement in research, support quality research partnerships and close the gap between research and practice.

 Goals

-The partnership’s overall goal is to address the gap between research and practice by rigorously co-developing, co-implementing, and co-evaluating IKT Guiding Principles for conducting and disseminating SCI research in partnership with research users.
+The partnership’s overall goal is to address the gap between research and practice by rigorously co-developing, co-implementing, and co-evaluating tools, resources, and interventions to support the use of the IKT Guiding Principles for conducting and disseminating SCI research in partnership.
 To achieve this goal, we us an IKT approach in all of our research.

 How were the IKT Guiding Principles developed?